 Having the potential to generate, share and mine important biological information at speed is valuable in any research setting.
 In the context of the current pandemic, however, there is a heightened sense of urgency, and researchers are seeking ways to unravel the molecular basis of COVID-19.
 Multiomics approaches are being used in COVID-19-related studies of pathophysiology, biomarkers, immune responses, disease severity prediction and beyond.

 In practice, multiomic datasets are large, contain information derived using multiple technologies and feature many potentially confounding variables.
 Therefore, the management and exploration of multiomic datasets is challenging.
-In this article, we explore multiomic approaches to COVID-19 research and explore some of the computational and statistical tools being developed to support multiomic analyses.
+In this article, we explore multiomic approaches to COVID-19 research and clinical omics and explore some of the computational and statistical tools being developed to support multiomic analyses.

 Novel Virus Detection Using a Comprehensive Viral Research Panel